rebeca018/portfolio/README.md

 ![](./images/screenshot2.png)

 ### Mobile:
-Below are examples of the site's interactive cards in the mobile version:
+Below is an example of the mobile version of the site:

 ![](./images/screenshot3.png)